MicrosoftDocs/learn/learn-pr/language/fsharp-first-steps/includes/2-what-is-fsharp.md

 - **Succinct:** You write less code with F# that's also expressed in a clear manner.
 - **Performant:** F# comes with built-in parallelism and concurrency.
 It also uses the fact that it's part of the .NET runtime to speed things up.
-- **Robust:**  There are language constructs that makes the code fault tolerant and robust like immutable by default,  null value management and more.
+- **Robust:**  There are language constructs that make the code fault tolerant and robust like immutable by default,  null value management and more.
 - **Supports multiple programming paradigms:** F# lets you choose the patterns and practices most effective for solving problems by providing strong support for functional and object programming paradigms.

 ### Succinct